On geometrically finite degenerations I: boundaries of main hyperbolic components: Quasi post-critically finite sequences of Blaschke products

 \subsection{Quasi-invariant tree}

-Let $f_n$ be a quasi post-critically finite sequence of Blaschke products.
+Let $f_n \in \BP_d$ be a quasi post-critically finite sequence.
 We now explain how a pointed quasi-invariant tree can be constructed after possibly passing to a subsequence.
 This pointed quasi-invariant tree plays a similar role as the Hubbard tree for post-critically finite polynomials.

-The construction is in the same spirit as the Ribbon $\R$-tree introduced in \cite{McM09}, see also \cite{L19}.
-One of the key differences is that two sequences $x_n, y_n \in \D$ are identified in the Ribbon $\R$-tree if $\lim d_{\Hyp^2}(x_n, y_n)/ R_n = 0$, where $R_n$ is a given rescaling factor; while they are identified in the quasi-invariant tree if they are of uniform bounded distance apart.
+The construction is in the same spirit as the ribbon $\R$-tree introduced in \cite{McM09}, see also \cite{L19a, L19}.
+One of the key differences is that two sequences $x_n, y_n \in \D$ are identified in the ribbon $\R$-tree if $\lim d_{\D}(x_n, y_n)/ R_n = 0$, where $R_n$ is a given rescaling factor; while they are identified in the quasi-invariant tree if they are of uniform bounded distance apart.
 The more restrictive identification allows us to better control the dynamics and construct rescaling limits.
-Another problem with using the Ribbon $\R$-tree is that it only sees the dynamics on the scale of $R_n$.
-To deal with incompatible escaping rates of the critical points, we thus abandon the rescaling procedure.
+Another problem with using the ribbon $\R$-tree is that it only sees the dynamics on the scale of $R_n$.
+To deal with incompatible escaping rates of the critical points, we thus abandon the rescaling construction as in \cite{McM09}.

+In the following, we shall use $(a_n)$ to denote a sequence, and $a_n$ as the $n$-th term of the sequence $(a_n)$.
+If there are multiple subindices, we shall use $(-)_n$ to emphasize the index for the sequence is $n$.